twalthr/incubator-flink/docs/dev/table/streaming/match_recognize.md

 {% endhighlight %}

 or by adding it to the cluster classpath (see [here]({{ site.baseurl}}/dev/linking.html)).
-If you want to use MATCH_RECOGNIZE from [sql-client]({{ site.baseurl}}/dev/table/sqlClient.html) you don't have to do anything as all the dependencies are included by default.
+If you want to use `MATCH_RECOGNIZE` from [sql-client]({{ site.baseurl}}/dev/table/sqlClient.html) you don't have to do anything as all the dependencies are included by default.

 Partitioning
 ------------
 It is possible to look for patterns in a partitioned data, e.g. trends for a single ticker.
 This can be expressed using `PARTITION BY` clause.
-It is equivalent to applying
-[`keyBy`]({{ site.baseurl }}/dev/stream/operators/index.html#datastream-transformations) transformation to a `DataStream`, or similar to using `GROUP BY` for aggregations.
+It is similar to using `GROUP BY` for aggregations.

-<span class="label label-danger" style="font-size:75%">Attention:</span> It is highly advised to apply partitioning because otherwise `MATCH_RECOGNIZE` will be translated
+<span class="label label-danger">Attention</span> It is highly advised to apply partitioning because otherwise `MATCH_RECOGNIZE` will be translated
 into a non-parallel operator to ensure global ordering.

 Order of events